ManyaChdry/RASA-HealthBot/Progess.md

   APIs part being handled by Pragya.

   Had a meeting at 8:45 pm with HealthBot complete team, Ankit and Jennifer for patenting out project and getting letter of recommendation.
-  Had planned to meet at 9:30pm for Akansha and Manya's doubts but it got cancelled because Pragya had extended meet with Ankit and Jennifer.

   **13/07/21**